gggliuye/gggliuye.github.io/WorkDeepMirror/index.md

 ### Mine work

-I focus more on the mapping process, mainly based on visual, imu, and lidar devices.
+I focus more on the mapping process, based on mulitsensors : visual, imu, lidar, gps, etc.

+* build and refine lidar-imu-gps slam system (based on rs-lidar).
+* build a camera-imu-gps mapping system (based on single camera direct method).